BCcampus/eypd/README.md

 A secondary purpose is to contain all customizations in the child theme and still benefit from parent theme updates.

 #### Licence ####
-Early Years Child Theme is released under a GPLv3.
+Unless otherwise noted, the Early Years Child Theme is copyright (c) Brad Payne, Maggie Caspar and is released under a GPLv3 or later version.

+Otherwise noted:
+- markerclusterer.js is copyright Google Inc. licenced under Apache 2.0 (compatible with GPLv3)

+### Contributors ###
+- Shawn DeWolfe